Cedar-P/scripts/README.md

 # My scripts I use for turning lengthy commands into button presses

-## These are the scripts I use in my dwm and dwmblocks configs
+## These are the scripts I use in my dwm and dwmblocks configs (and for a few other things)

 ### Brightness